-- Budgeting – Thinking in the broader sphere of financial management, it makes sense to offer services which complement those basic banking functions.
+- Budgeting – Thinking in the broader sphere of financial management, it makes sense to offer services that complement those basic banking functions.
 The Spendlytics app by Santander is a great example of adding value to the user experience, allowing a budgeting function.
-Users can easily see card spend broken down into useful categories, how their spending behavior is trending and the details of their spending.
+Users can easily see card spend broken down into useful categories, how their spending behavior is trending, and the details of their spending.

 - Apple pay – While not offered as such as part of a mobile app, it’s still part of the overall mobile experience of a bank.
 Bank of America has started offering cardless Apple Pay withdrawals at its ATMs and Wells Fargo recently announced that they will offer the same later in 2017.

 - Customer service – What if a mobile user still needs the touch of some personal customer service?
 Some apps are ramping up their user experience in this area too, with instant chat (USAA) and even video calls on offer from some banks.
 Icici Bank is one example that uses video calling and it offers this service 24 hours each day.
 It is however limited to customers who are enrolled in some of their more exclusive banking options.